 1st Clicker Session For This Litter At 7 Weeks of Age

 Laura started these pups well using the Puppy Culture guidelines.
 The pups have acclimated quickly to their new life here on the ranch.
-They have the Blush puppies (now 15 wks old) as neighbors so they have lots of canine activity to be part of.
-When they are just a little more sure of themselves I will begin to use a Blush pup or two in with them.
+They have the Blush puppies (now 15 wks old) as neighbors, so they have lots of canine activity to be part of.
+When they are just a little more sure of themselves, I will begin to use a Blush pup or two in with them.

 This morning I began clicker training for the Sara pups.
-My broad goal was to begin to program their automatic positive response to novel stimulus; they did very well with that.
-But since these pups are new to me I needed to determine my baseline with them.
+My broad goal was to begin to program their automatic positive response to novel stimuli; they did very well with that.
+But since these pups are new to me, I needed to determine my baseline with them.
 I need to know if they know what a clicker is, if they understand how to take food from my fingers, and if they know what a training “session” is.

-Laura told me she used a clicker to teach manding to her pups so I expected the pups to be comfortable with the sound of the clicker (and they were), however, I also expected to see LOTS more volunteered behaviors from them such as manding and recognition of the sound of the clicker as previous to something tasty being offered them.
+Laura told me she used a clicker to teach manding to her pups, so I expected the pups to be comfortable with the sound of the clicker (and they were); however, I also expected to see LOTS more volunteered behaviors from them, such as manding and recognition of the sound of the clicker as previous to something tasty being offered them.
 I saw almost none of that.
 This is good information!
 Their behavior does not mean Laura didn’t do all that she told me she did with these pups; it only means that the pups did not offer me those behaviors today.

-The training session with these pups at seven weeks of age is on a par with the 1st clicker session we did with Blush’s pups at four weeks of age.
+The training session with these pups at seven weeks of age is on par with the 1st clicker session we did with Blush’s pups at four weeks of age.
 It is convenient to train with consideration of the age of pups because it helps with organization and being ready to take advantage of predictable developmental windows of time, but it so isn’t the whole story.

 The behavioral markers of the pups determine how quickly training should progress – always!
-And I have never seen a correlation between pups who learn things early becoming superior guardians; I just don’t believe that is so.
+And I have never seen a correlation between pups who learn things early and becoming superior guardians; I just don’t believe that is so.

-If you consider these five pups a litter (I do) they are the third litter I will have trained using a clicker.
+If you consider these five pups a litter (I do), they are the third litter I will have trained using a clicker.
 I learn from every litter and adjust my training goals accordingly.
 It is always a fascinating and dynamic journey.